samsucik/swing-music/README.md

 # Write BPM as TBPM ID3v2 tag (instead of using Ellington like: ellington write library.json)
 ./bpm_writer.py library.json
 ```
+1. In Mixxx, the BPM info doesn't load nicely.
+Workaround: select the songs, right click > Clear > BPM and Beatgrid.
+Then right click > Metadata > Import From File Tags.

 # Using Mixxx
 ## Organising music